 \subsection{Performance evaluation metrics}

-To have a clear view of the performance of the proposed approach, we consider two quantitative metrics which can be calculated for each of the methods described in section \ref{sec:Competing}.
-We consider the sample $(\mbf a, \mbf z) $.
-We denote by $a \mapsto P_f^{|\mbf a,\mbf z}(a)$ the random process defined as the fragility curve conditional to the sample (the probability distribution of $P_f^{|\mbf a,\mbf z}(a)$ is inherited from the \emph{a posteriori} distribution of $\theta$).
+In order to obtain a clear view of the performance of the proposed approach, we considered two quantitative metrics that can be calculated for each of the methods described in the previous subsections.
+Considering the sample $(\mbf a, \mbf z) $, we denote by $a \mapsto P_f^{|\mbf a,\mbf z}(a)$ the random process defined as the fragility curve conditional to the sample (the probability distribution of $P_f^{|\mbf a,\mbf z}(a)$ is inherited from the \emph{a posteriori} distribution of $\theta$).
 For each value $a$ the $r$-quantile of the random variable $P_f^{|\mbf a,\mbf z}(a)$ is denoted by $q_r^{|\mbf a,\mbf z}(a)$.
-We define: \begin{itemize} \item The conditional quadratic error:
+We can then define: \begin{itemize} \item The conditional quadratic error:

-$P_f^{\mathrm{MLE}}$ stands for the log-normal estimate of the fragility curve obtained by MLE (see section~\ref{sec:reference}) with all the database available according to the case study.
-We further check that this estimate is close to the reference curve obtained by MC when possible (see section~\ref{sec:application}). \item The conditional width of the $1-r$ credibility zone for the fragility curve:
+$P_f^{\mathrm{MLE}}$ stands for the log-normal estimation of the fragility curve obtained by the MLE (see Section~\ref{sec:reference}) taking into account all the data available in the case study.
+We further checked that this estimation was close to the reference curve obtained by MC whenever possible (see Section~\ref{sec:application}).